The 2023 Whit Friday Band Contest will take place on Friday June 2nd, 2023.

 The 1996 British comedy-drama film ‘Brassed Off’ featured the Saddleworth Whit Friday Band Contest.
 If you haven’t seen it, it is a wonderful film.
 This fabulous clip featuring the ‘March of the Cobblers’ (which an iconic Whit Friday tune) from the movie filmed in Saddleworth manages to perfectly encapsulate what a glorious day the band contest is.

-Pots & Pans Cottage in Uppermill has not been booked up for the 2023 Saddleworth Whit Friday Band contest weekends, and there are still loads of other dates available in 2022 and 2023 if you fancy a little holiday in beautiful Saddleworth.
+Pots & Pans Cottage in Uppermill has been booked for the 2023 Saddleworth Whit Friday Band contest weekend, and there are still loads of other dates available in 2023 and 2024 if you fancy a little holiday in beautiful Saddleworth.
 Click below to find out the prices and availability of Pots & Pans Cottage and to make a booking.

 There are plenty of other places available to stay at in the area if you are coming to the 2023 band contest, though they do get booked up quickly so you’ll have to be fast.
 Check out Air BnB and Trip Advisor to see them.
-There are some lovely log cabins and glamping pods available at Dovestones, and if you’re feeling adventurous then there is a fabulous campsite at Well-i-hole farm in Greenfield.
+There are some lovely log cabins and glamping pods available at Dovestones,.

 If you are heading to Saddleworth for the contest I hope you have a great time.
 Even if you aren’t a big fan of brass band music, it is a fabulous day, a wonderful community day, and a great reminder of how amazing Saddleworth can be, and how warm and welcoming Saddleworth people are.